 An interesting playground to catch some insights about this contest may be the one of Artificial Intelligence.

-Who is leading the research today?
+China vs US: who is leading the research today?

 According to these 2017 data, the US are leading the innovation in AI.
 Considering various factors such as the number of AI talents, the number of companies that are researching in AI, and the investments made by the US, we can say that the overall picture still favors the US.
 Moreover: as we said last week, US giants are leading the research in AI, and nothing is letting us think that they are going anywhere any soon.